preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-65/templates/index.rst

 .. image:: publishing-edit-general-612-frame.png

-+ **Title**: Add a Title for the Template.
++ **Title**: Add a title for the template.
 You can add titles in a number of the languages available in the tenant.
 Default language is mandatory.
 (Click the flag to change language).
 + **Description**: Add a description if needed.
 You can add a description in a number of the languages available in the tenant.(Click the fal to change language).
-+ **Icon Ttpe**: An icon is always shown for a template.
++ **Icon type**: An icon is always shown for a template.
 If you would like another icon for this template, select the set of icons here: Font Awesome, Microsoft, Flags or Custom.
 When selecting Custom you can choose any image as the icon.
 + **Icon**: When you have select an icon type, use this list to select the icon.
 If you select Custom, a URL field is shown, where you enter the URL for the image.
 + **Available to**: Here you select who the template should be available for.
 What "All users" and "Admins only" means is obvious.
 When you select "Specific users" you click "Add targeting filter", choose a property (for example Administration roles or Language) and set the necessary settings to create the targeting filter for the group of users you have in mind.
 + **Site creation mode**: Here you select if approval is required when users create sites from this template.
 When you select "Approval" you must also select one or more approvers.